2026 KROC Instructors

 Dan Rogan

-His passion for teaching and working with others, however, has allowed him to make a career out of connecting people with the outdoors.
-He has guided canoe expeditions in Maine and the Boundary Waters, lead dogsledding adventures and winter camping trips in northern Minnesota and run backpacking trips in the desert southwest.
-As an EMT Dan also serves as a wilderness medicine instructor for the National Outdoor Leadership School (NOLS).
+His passion for teaching and working with others has allowed him to make a career out of connecting people with the outdoors across the country.
+He has guided canoe expeditions in Maine and the Boundary Waters of Minnesota and Ontario, led dogsledding adventures and winter camping trips in northern Minnesota, led a conservation crew in Michigan’s Upper Peninsula, and run backpacking trips and youth trail crews in New Mexico.
+He even participated in the world’s longest paddle race, the Yukon 1000.
+Dan is also an EMT and serves as a wilderness medicine instructor for the National Outdoor Leadership School (NOLS).

 Elise Goplerud